Vaguery/lexicase_regression/README.md

 Yes.

 This is a quick sketch, for now.
+Full of repetition, especially as I modify the design spikes to look at a few variations on the original theme.
+I'll refactor them into a single library if that seems reasonable, and make the whole more usable.
 More in a few days.